Supporting independence and community integration through comprehensive care and services

 Vocational Habilitation

 Vocational habilitation means services designed to teach and reinforce habilitation concepts related to work including responsibility, attendance, task completion, problem solving, social interaction, motor skill development, and safety.
-Activities that constitute vocational habilitation include:
+Activities include:

-• Vocational assessment that is conducted through formal and informal means for the purpose of developing a vocational profile and employment goals.
-The profile may contain information about the
+• Vocational assessment conducted through formal and informal means for developing a vocational profile and employment goals.

-• Developing a systematic plan of instruction and support, including task analyses.
+• Developing systematic plans of instruction and support, including task analyses.

-• Assisting the individual to perform activities that result in his or her social integration with other individuals and persons employed at the worksite.
+• Assisting with social integration with other individuals and persons employed at the worksite.

-• Supporting and training the individual in the use of generic and/or individualized transportation services.
+• Supporting and training in the use of generic and/or individualized transportation services.

-• Providing services and training that assist the individual with problem-solving and meeting job-related expectations.
+• Providing services and training that assist with problem-solving and meeting job-related expectations.

-• Assisting the individual to use natural supports and generic community resources.
-Providing training to the individual to maintain current skills, enhance personal hygiene, learn new work skills, attain self-determination goals, improve social skills, and/or modify behaviors that would interfere with employment.
+• Training to maintain current skills, enhance personal hygiene, learn new work skills, attain self-determination goals, improve social skills, and/or modify behaviors that would interfere with employment.

-• Developing and implementing a plan to assist the individual to transition from his or her vocational habilitation setting to supported and/or competitive employment, emphasizing the use of natural supports.
+• Developing and implementing transition plans from vocational habilitation to supported and/or competitive employment.

 Adult Day Support

 Adult day support means non-vocational day services provided in a non-residential setting.
-Activities that constitute adult day support include:
+Activities include:

-• Assessment that is conducted through formal and informal means for the purpose of developing components of an individual service plan pertaining to the provision of adult day support.
+• Assessment conducted through formal and informal means for developing individual service plan components.

-• Personal care including supports and supervision in the areas of personal hygiene, eating, communication, mobility, toileting, and dressing to ensure an individual’s ability to experience and participate in community living.
+• Personal care including supports and supervision in personal hygiene, eating, communication, mobility, toileting, and dressing.

-• Skill reinforcement including the implementation of behavior support plans, assistance in the use of communication and mobility devices, and other activities that reinforce skills learned by the individual that are necessary to ensure his or her initial and continued participation in community living.
+• Skill reinforcement including implementation of behavior support plans, assistance in use of communication and mobility devices, and activities that reinforce skills necessary for community living.

-• Recreation and leisure including supports identified in the individual service plan as being therapeutic in nature, rather than merely providing a diversion, and/or as being necessary to assist the individual to develop and/or maintain social relationships and family contacts.
+• Recreation and leisure including therapeutic supports identified in the individual service plan and activities necessary to develop and/or maintain social relationships and family contacts.

-• Assisting the individual with self-medication or provision of medication administration for prescribed medication and assisting the individual with or performing health-related activities as identified in rule
+• Assisting with self-medication or provision of medication administration for prescribed medication and health-related activities with nursing delegation.

 Level One Transportation